 The eyes are the first thing you see when you meet someone.
 If your eyes look tired, puffy, or droopy, this gives people the wrong impression.
 You may look tired, even though you feel great.
-Dr. Hunts is an oculofacial plastic surgeon, specializing in plastic and cosmetic surgery of the eyelids and face.
-By using his advanced surgical skills and artistic talent, Dr. Hunts can restore your eyelids to their more youthful and natural appearance.
+Dr. Hunts and Dr. Fausett are oculofacial plastic surgeons, specializing in plastic and cosmetic surgery of the eyelids and face.
+By using their advanced surgical skills and artistic talent, Dr. Hunts and Dr. Fausett can restore your eyelids to their more youthful and natural appearance.

 Before/After Gallery: Upper/Lower Eyelids

 At the beginning of the procedure, the upper eyelids are marked in the natural crease.
 Local anesthetic is then used in a gentle manner (minimal discomfort), leading to a pain free experience.
 The upper eyelids are then sculpted by removing/shaping the skin, muscle, and fat.
 This helps to create a more youthful, open, and symmetric appearance.
 The procedure lasts less than one hour and can be performed with local anesthetic only, or in combination with IV sedation.
 People can typically return to normal activity within a few days to a week.
 Sutures are easily removed at the one week follow-up visit.

 Cosmetic surgery of the lower eyelids can easily be done at the same time as surgery of the upper eyelids.
 After having upper eyelid surgery, consider combining your surgery with a BOTOX® treatment to help maintain the youthful eyelid appearance (see Injectables).

 When the upper eyelid skin has significant redundancy, this can negatively impact vision, creating a medical condition often covered by insurance.